 While we believe this work represents a significant step forward, we note that this analysis is far from the last word on CMB non-Gaussianity, not least because much higher quality and higher resolution data will soon be available from Planck.
-We also note that we have only used WMAP5 data out to l=500, together with a pseudo-optimal analysis of the noise and masking contributions.
+We also note that we have only used WMAP7 data out to l=500, together with a pseudo-optimal analysis of the noise and masking contributions.
 This paper should be considered primarily as a proof of concept implementation of these methods, leaving up to an order of magnitude discovery potential available for bispectrum signals with new CMB data, let alone future galaxy and other 3D surveys where this approach can also be applied.
 We note that there are other recent methodologies in the literature which, in principle, can be used to extract information from the bispectrum beyond simple separable cases, including the bispectrum power approach of ref.~\cite{MunshiHeavens2009}), bispectrum binning used in ref.~\cite{BuchervanTent} and wavelet approaches (see the review \cite{LigSef2010}).

 In section \ref{sec:CMBbispest} we review general results regarding primordial and angular bispectra and their optimal estimation.
 The eigenmode decomposition of the bispectrum that constitutes the foundation of our methodology is summarized in section \ref{sec:modeexp}.
-We then show in section \ref{sec:reconstruction} how this expansion can be used to reconstruct the full bispectrum from the data, and proceed to validate this result in section \ref{sec:validation}, before directly extracting the bispectrum from WMAP data in section \ref{sec:WMAP}.
-We finally turn our attention to estimates of $\fnl$ for a wide variety of shapes, including both scale invariant bispectra (section \ref{sec:scaleinv}) and scale-dependent oscillatory bispectra (section \ref{sec:feature}).
+We then show in section \ref{sec:reconstruction} how this expansion can be used to reconstruct the full bispectrum from the data, before directly extracting the bispectrum from WMAP data in section \ref{sec:WMAP}.
+We then turn our attention to estimates of $\fnl$ for a wide variety of shapes, including both scale invariant bispectra (section \ref{sec:scaleinv}) and scale-dependent oscillatory bispectra (section \ref{sec:feature}), improved here using an inverse modal covariance \cite{Fergusson:2011sa}..
 Finally, before drawing our conclusions in section \ref{sec:conclusions}, we discuss in section \ref{sec:totalbisp} a possible way to use our mode expansion technique to define a model independent constraint on the total integrated bispectrum extracted from the data.